mrevanngo/LOL-statistical-analysis/README.md

 1. **Filtered for team-level rows** by selecting only rows where `position == 'team'`, reducing the dataset to team summaries rather than individual player statistics.

-2. **Filtered for Tier-One leagues** (LCK, LPL, LCS, LEC, CBLOL, PCS, VCS) to focus on the highest level of professional play.
+2. **Filtered for Tier-One leagues** (LCK, LPL, LCS, LEC, CBLOL) to focus on the highest level of professional play.

 3. **Created comeback-related features:**
    - `behind_at_15`: True if the team's gold difference at 15 minutes was ≤ -1,500